Therapy for Anxiety

 One of the most common issues clients seek treatment for is anxiety.
 Even if it is not the primary issue, it tops the laundry list of things clients would like to change.

-I work with older high schoolers and adults and I use several Psychodynamic approaches to treat anxiety such as mindfullness, Cognitive Behavioral Therapy (CBT), Object-Relations, Self-Psychology, and Relational Therapies.
+I work with adults clients (college age and beyond) and I use several Psychodynamic approaches to treat anxiety such as mindfulness, Cognitive Behavioral Therapy (CBT), Object-Relations, Self-Psychology, and Relational Therapies.
 These techniques are especially effective with individuals who may have struggled socially and emotionally as children and have had difficulty developing effective coping skills as adults.
 These approaches help heal old wounds and enable people to develop more adaptive coping skills and defenses.
 Research has shown these therapies to be effective in the treatment of panic disorder, phobias, social anxiety disorder, and generalized anxiety disorder, among many other conditions.

 It is extremely satisfying to see clients improve their ability to have healthy and happy lives.
 I take pride in approaching each therapy with compassion and I make every effort to exceed a client’s expectations for care.